amirsciammas/interview-mlops-engineer/README.md

     └── train.py
 ```

-For the training part we'll get the first three cells and for the prediction script we will use `from tensorflow.keras.models import load_model` as the other dependencies aare note needed for loading the model and giving predictions.
+For the training part we'll get the first three cells and for the prediction script we will use `from tensorflow.keras.models import load_model` as the other dependencies are not needed for loading the model and giving predictions.

 Now we have the code but getting them into two files does not easy its execution, now we need two calls for the whole process: